ministryofjustice/hmpps-book-secure-move-frameworks/README.md

 1. Push the commit to the remote server (`git push`)
 1. Push tags to remote (`git push --tags`)
 1. Create a [release manually](https://github.com/ministryofjustice/hmpps-book-secure-move-frameworks/releases/new)
+1. You then need to run `bundle exec rake frameworks:populate_data` in the [Book a secure move API](https://github.com/ministryofjustice/hmpps-book-secure-move-api) K8 environments in order for the new framework to be seeded into the database.

 ## Linting